wild-lotus/react-async-utils/README.md

 This hook is suitable for handling any kind of querying or data fetching.
 It takes care of race conditions and it cleans up on component unmount.

 ⚠️ Be careful, all input functions (`getData`, `onSuccess`, `onError`) are dependencies of the effect it uses.
 You can create infinite loops if you do not hand them carefully.
-Wrap the input functions in `React.useCallback` if needed to prevent these infinite loops.
+Wrap the input functions in `React.useCallback` if needed to prevent these infinite loops. **But don't worry too much**: we produce an error with detailed info in case this happens.

 Definition: